 The ACU academic calendar is available through the Depot tab on myACU.
 Instructions are provided there to add the academic calendar to your Google calendar tab.

 Academic Integrity Policy

 Abilene Christian University is a community of learners that supports the quest for knowledge and truth through intellectual and personal integrity, honesty in learning, instruction, research and service.
 Its educational programs, faculty and staff, administration, and campus environment all exist to educate students for Christian service and leadership throughout the world.
 Academic integrity is essential to the most effective development of a person’s intellectual skills and abilities.
 Academic dishonesty is not insignificant in its impact on student development.
 Violations of academic integrity and other forms of cheating, as defined below, involve the intention to deceive or mislead or misrepresent, and therefore are a form of lying.
-The complete policy may be viewed here.
+See the full academic integrity policy.